 Why Buy a Double Stroller?

 Double seat strollers are a staple of many multi-child households.
 Parents find that the convenience of having a double helps with the day-to-day activities from running errands to trips to the park.
-Sometimes having the ability to strap two children into one space is just what you need to get through a moment of craziness or a must do challenge.
+Sometimes having the ability to strap two children into one space is just what you need to get through a moment of craziness or a must do errand.
 However, most of the time it is just nice to have one stroller to transport two kids so they can both enjoy the same activity at the same time.
-We think the double stroller is a great addition to any house with more than one child.
-Be it twins or ordinary siblings, the strollers with great sun shades, large storage bins, adjustable leg rests and reclining seat backs can make a trip on the town a many splendored thing, as opposed to a lesson in patience.
+We think the double stroller is a great addition to any house with more than one child of strolling age.
+Be it twins or regular siblings, the strollers with awesome sun shades, large storage bins, adjustable leg rests and reclining seat backs can make a trip on the town a delight, as opposed to a lesson in patience.

 Types of Double Strollers

-The inline models have one seat located in front of the other.
+The inline models have one seat located in front of the other which is sometimes called tandem seating.
 The problem with the inline models is the two seats rarely offer the same kind of features.
 Most of the products have one seat that can recline further than another.
 Some have only one seat with an adjustable leg rest.
 A few of the models even offer features like snack trays and a cup holder for one passenger, but not for the other.
 This kind of disparity could be a problem waiting to happen for parents with children of a similar age or with competitive natures.
-With a few of the products not offering dual sun shades, inline models seem like a better fit for siblings with an age gap.
-However, the plus of this style is it fits better in narrow spaces given the narrower width.
-However, they are often harder to push and turn thanks either to longer lengths or small plastic wheels.
+With a few of the products not offering dual sun shades, inline models seem like a better fit for siblings with an age gap than twins.
+However, the plus of this style is it fits better in narrow spaces given the smaller width.
+However, they are often harder to push and turn thanks either to longer lengths and small plastic wheels.

 The photos above show some of the side-by-side strollers.
 The photos below show some of the inline products.
 Together they give perspective on the differences between the two primary types of double products.